Terry Moran AC (Chair)

 Antoinette Marchant is the former CEO of KU Children’s Services, having recently retired after 13 years with the organisation.
 Antoinette has had a long senior career in the NSW and Federal public services, including at the Cabinet Office, Attorney General’s Department and NSW Transport as well as Comcare, the Federal Government’s workers compensation and occupational health and safety agency.
 She is a former editor of the Australian Quarterly and director of the Australian Institute of Political Science, its publisher.
 She was the inaugural chair of the NSW Public Transport Authority and was, until recently, on the NSW Government’s Social Justice Reference Group, the NSW Motor Accident Authority and the Central Sydney Planning Committee.
 She chaired the CPD from 2008 to 2009.

-Dr Jeni Whalan is a Lecturer at UNSW and a Research Associate of the Global Economic Governance Programme at the University of Oxford.
+Jeni Whalan is a Senior Research Fellow of the University of Queensland’s School of Political Science and International Studies and the Asia-Pacific Centre for the Responsibility to Protect, as well a Research Associate of the Global Economic Governance Programme at the University of Oxford.
 She works at the intersection of analysis and practice to improve the design, implementation and evaluation of foreign, security and development policy, bringing a strong understanding of international relations to CPD.
 She has worked as a foreign policy advisor in the Department of Prime Minister & Cabinet and Department of Defence, and as a consultant to the International Peace Institute, the International Forum for the Challenges of Peace Operations, and the UNESCO Education for All Global Monitoring Report.
 Her recent book ‘How Peace Operations Work: Power, Legitimacy and Effectiveness’ was published by Oxford University Press.

 A Rhodes Scholar, Jeni holds a DPhil and MPhil (with Distinction) in International Relations from the University of Oxford.
 She is currently Chief Investigator on two large Australian Research Council projects.